KishoreKammela/JobBoardly/README.md

 ## Admin User Creation

-1. A user registers normally.
+1. A user registers normally (e.g., as a job seeker or employer).
-2. Manually access your Firestore database.
+2. Manually access your Firebase Firestore database.
-3. Navigate to the `users` collection, find the user's document.
+3. Navigate to the `users` collection, find the user's document by their UID.
 4. Edit the `role` field to `"admin"` or `"superAdmin"`.
 5. Ensure their `status` field is set to `"active"`.